Memory-efficient structured convex optimization via extreme point sampling: Introduction

 \subsection{Related Work on Low Memory Algorithms for SDP}

-In this subsection, we briefly summarize key ideas in the literature related to low memory algorithms for SDP with $d$ linear equality constraints and bounded feasible region.
-One approach is to replace the PSD matrix by a low-rank factorization and use nonlinear programming techniques to compute the solution of the resulting nonconvex problem.
-This technique was pioneered by~\citet*{burer}.
+One approach to low memory algorithms for SDPs with $d$ linear equality constraints is to replace the PSD matrix by a low-rank factorization and use nonlinear programming techniques to compute the solution of the resulting nonconvex problem.
+This technique was pioneered by Burer and Monteiro~\cite{burer}.
 The factorization sacrifices convexity and its associated optimality guarantees and typical numerical algorithms are only able to generate first- or second-order critical points.
-Nevertheless,~\citet*{boumal} showed that if the constraint set is a smooth manifold and the rank $r$ of the factorization is set to at most $r$ with $r(r+1)\geq 2d$, then any second-order critical point for SDP is a global optimum.
-This bound is a consequence of Barvinok-Pataki bound~\cite{barvinok1995problems, pataki1998rank} which states that SDP with $d$ linear equality constraints and a bounded feasible region admits a global optimum with rank $r$ that satisfies $r(r+1) \leq 2d$.
-Using a second-order method \cite{journee2010low} or a Riemannian gradient descent algorithm \cite{boumal2018global}, it is possible to compute an $\epsilon$-optimal solution to the factorized problem that satisfies the Barvinok-Pataki bound, and requires $\mathcal{O}(n\sqrt{d})$ working memory.
-On the other hand,~\citet*{waldspurger2018rank} showed that unless $r$ is at least as large as $\sqrt{2d}$, a typical numerical algorithm can converge to nonoptimal critical points for the resulting nonconvex problem.
-This method not only requires an \textit{a priori} knowledge of the rank of the solution but it is also requires $\Omega(n\sqrt{d})$ working memory to generate a solution with provable optimality guarantees.
+Nevertheless, Boumal, Voroninski, and Bandeira~\cite{boumal} showed that if the constraint set is a smooth manifold and the rank $r$ of the factorization is set to satisfy $r(r+1)\geq 2d$, then any second-order critical point for SDP is a global optimum.
+This bound is a consequence of Barvinok-Pataki bound~\cite{barvinok1995problems, pataki1998rank} which states that SDP with $d$ linear equality constraints and a bounded feasible region admits a global optimum with rank $r^{\star}$ that satisfies $r^{\star}(r^{\star}+1) \leq 2d$.
+Using a second-order method \cite{journee2010low} or a Riemannian gradient descent algorithm \cite{boumal2018global}, it is then possible to compute an $\epsilon$-optimal solution to the factorized problem that satisfies the Barvinok-Pataki bound, and uses $\mathcal{O}(n\sqrt{d})$ working memory.
+On the other hand, Waldspurger and Waters~\cite{waldspurger2020rank} showed that unless the rank $r$ of the factorization is set to be at least as large as $\sqrt{2d}$, a typical numerical algorithm may converge to nonoptimal second-order critical points for the resulting nonconvex problem.
+Thus, this method requires $\Omega(n\sqrt{d})$ working memory to generate a solution with provable optimality guarantees.